 Things that you could use this data for:

-- Both – The most impactful number is the fact that 89% of buyers have some contact with a real estate agent.
+- Both – The most impactful number is the fact that 87% of buyers have some contact with a real estate agent (17% very first contact is with a Realtor).
 You will want to talk up the fact that you have great real estate relationships and that even though you will be trying to sell their home, generally it will be another agent who will be representing the buyers.
 Make sure you talk about doing Brokers Opens, that you have a local Real Estate Agent Database or even if you are teaching locally.

 - Both – If you rank highly for keywords related to their local market, city or even subdivision, make sure you put screenshots of that in your listing presentation.

-- 2013 NAR Profile of Home Buyers and Sellers
+- 2018 Profile of Home Buyers and Sellers – NAR